 Example of a physical soil probe

 Symptoms of overwatering include brown leaf tips, a funky smell to the potting mix, and stem or root rot.
-Fungus gnats are hard to get rid of and also love overwatered plants – small, irritating black flies buzzing around means no more water, please!
+Fungus gnats are hard to get rid of since they love overwatered plants.
+So if you hear small and irritating black flies buzzing around, that means no more water please!

 Example of a plant mister

-Some plants require more moisture in the air, rather than at the roots – these would benefit from a light misting daily or frequently.
-You can purchase squirter or sprayer bottles for these plants, and use as recommended for the plant family/variety.
-An example here (https://www.amazon.com/Coolrunner-Vintage-Decorative-Ribbed-Mister/dp/B01EHHIVYS/ref=sr_1_5?ie=UTF8&qid=1471627302&sr=8-5&keywords=plant+mister).
+Some plants require more moisture in the air, rather than at the roots.
+These would benefit from a light misting daily or frequently.
+You can purchase a squirter or sprayer bottles for these plants, and use as recommended for the plant family/variety.
+An example here (Coolrunner Vintage).

-As for potting mix, all indoor plants should ALWAYS be planted in a soilless media mix, which can be found at your local garden store.
-Garden or outdoor soil or dirt can frequently be problematic indoors, since it can be contaminated with insect pests and diseases.
-Soilless media is frequently ph-balanced and close to neutral, with good large pores to store water or air for growth, as well as allow easy root growth.
+First of all, ALWAYS plant indoor plants in a soilless media mix.
+Your local garden store should easily carry soilless media mix.
+Garden or outdoor soil or dirt can frequently be problematic indoors, due to the fact it can be contaminated with insect pests and diseases.
+Soilless media is ph-balanced which makes the ph-balance is neutral.
+It has good large pores to store water or air for growth, as well as allowing easy root growth.

 Garden soil (your own or purchased in bags) can tend to either be clayey (can ‘bind’ nutrients, making them difficult/impossible to access), or ‘sandy’ (refuse to ‘hold on’ to any nutrients, letting them leach out of the pot entirely).
-It also is prone to compaction, making smaller or no pores for water or air, and making it unnecessarily difficult for roots to grow through).
-Make sure you’ve purchased ‘soilless potting mix’ rather than bags labeled ‘garden soil’ or ‘potting soil’!
+Similarly, it’s prone to compaction.
+Compaction makes it smaller for no pores for water or air which makes it unnecessarily difficult for roots to grow through.
+Make sure you’ve purchased ‘soilless potting mix’ instead of bags labeled ‘garden soil’ or ‘potting soil’!
 Indoors is already a hard environment, let’s make it easy on the roots!

 Indoor Plant Alternatives

-If temperate perennials sound like too much work indoors, there are plants that are much more easily adapted to indoor environments!
+If temperate perennials sound like too much work indoors, there are other plants that are much more easily adaptable to indoor environments!
 The Tropicals!
-Tropical plants are frequently offered in stores as ‘indoor’ plants because their ideal habitat is quite close to our indoor environment!
+Stores often sell tropical plants as ‘indoor’ plants.
+That’s because their ideal habitat is quite close to our indoor environment!